 The work of the fellowship and future research activities will look beyond physical prototype alloy development, to working with industrial partners to investigate applications where alloys could address issues that they face within their industry.
 This has already attracted interest from organisations within the aerospace, automotive, energy and precision engineering sectors, and work is underway to look at alternatives to the high-performance materials in general use today.

-The NoStraDAMUS Project is run by Dr Russell Goodall, and relates to his Leverhulme Research Fellowship - one of Dr Goodall's research interests is the development of High Entropy Alloys, to which the NoStraDAMUS project will contribute greatly.
+The NoStraDAMUS Project is run by Professor Russell Goodall, and relates to his Leverhulme Research Fellowship - one of Dr Goodall's research interests is the development of High Entropy Alloys, to which the NoStraDAMUS project will contribute greatly.

 - The development of brazing filler metals for innovative applications